 Mother of the Bride

-Probably you’ve seen in movies different wedding processionals, but usually bride’s mother goes first.
+Probably you’ve seen in movies different wedding processionals, but usually, bride’s mother goes first.
 When she comes, it’s a sign for all the guests that the ceremony has begun.
 When she reaches the end of the aisle, she takes her seat which is on the first left row.
 According to Jewish tradition, a mother also accompanies a father and a bride at the end of the wedding processional.
-Make note in your ultimate wedding checklist to inform your family about the wedding position.
+Make the note in your ultimate wedding checklist to inform your family about the wedding position.

 The Best Man is the third important person at the wedding.
 In most countries and cultures, The Best Man not only assists the groom, but he also is a legal witness to the marriage.
-The Best Man can enter the venue by wedding party entrances and walk along the aisle, or he can just walk from the side and stay next to the groom.
+The Best Man can enter the venue with wedding party entrances and walk along the aisle, or he can just walk from the side and stay next to the groom.
 The Best Man’s duty is to hold groom’s ring or sometimes both of the rings.

 The officiant is an honored and important person at the ceremony.
 He may go down the aisle together with the participants of the wedding processional, or come in from the side room.
 Officiant stands in front of the Altar close to the groom.
-There is a tradition when a bride ask her officiant some questions before wedding.
+There is a tradition when a bride asks her officiant some questions before the wedding.
 You may put a question to him on, for example,where to get a marriage license or about some religious instructions, or just ask for his blessing.